Complete Guide on Test-Driven Development

 Selenium:

 When it comes to automated testing frameworks, Selenium holds a prominent name.
 This browser-based framework works on many different browsers and operating systems.
-It even features the Selenium IDE, which is a Firefox and Chrome extension that permits the recording and playback of user communications.
+It even features the Selenium IDE, a Firefox and Chrome extension that permits the recording and playback of user communications.

 When it comes to scaling tests, which means trying the test on different systems, Selenium Grid is the best tool.
 The most familiar tool in the framework is Selenium Webdriver, which is a combination of bindings that are particular to language and permits the creation of browser-based regression tests.